 So my advice is that, as soon as you can, find some successful self-published authors who are relevant to your genre and regularly access their blogs/newsletters/videos (many give freebies when you sign up to their website newsletters).
 Or, if you can afford it, there are some who offer very good self-publishing courses and training (but these are often expensive and can tie you into subscriptions for a few months or a year).

-Here are some self-published authors who have extensive help websites to get you started:
+Here are some self-published authors with extensive help-websites, resources and training courses to get you started (some are free):

 Mark Dawson – view his Self Publishing Formula information, books and courses.